 WHY BUY FROM US?

 QUALITY The only corners Anne cuts are the sharp turns she makes on the slope.
 Anne’s motto is, “If I wouldn’t buy it, I won’t sell it.”
 As such, all outdoor items are made with rot-resistant cedar and corrosion-proof hardware, and preserved with brand-name outdoor-grade finishes and sealants.
 Since all the skis and snowboards we use have been quite literally ’trashed’ – left out in the elements to rust and accumulate grime – the first step in production involves meticulously restoring them to pristine condition.
 This “Ski Spa” process is actually the most labor-intensive part of making our products, and easily overlooked by those out to make a quick buck.
+Check out our 2-minute Memorial Ski Chair video where you can see the many steps involved in making a quality Ski Chair.

 OUR 4-STEP "SKI SPA" PROCESS